mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 My wife and I are expecting our first child in August, so that's been the main thing I'm preparing for.
 I'm trying to keep plans loose until I see what my life is like with a baby.

 In the short term, I'm looking for simple projects that I can step away from abruptly when the baby arrives.
 Beyond that, I'd like to find a way to build a virtuous cycle between my blog and my business.
-I'd love to write about what interests me, then attract cusomers to my product through my writing and fund my writing from the business.
+I'd love to write about what interests me, then attract customers to my product through my writing and fund my writing from the business.

 If you're a reader of my blog, let me know what you're interested in seeing me do next, and maybe I'll do it: